-Treatment may include lime sulfur or pyrethrin dips and or Ivermectin.
+Lime sulfur or pyrethrin dips and or Ivermectin.

 The word allergy means altered working and just like humans, cats can have allergies too.
-However allergies in cats more commonly manifest as skin disorders.
+However, allergies in cats more commonly manifest as skin disorders.

 The purpose of the immune system is to keep infectious microorganisms, such as certain bacteria, viruses, and fungi, out of the body, and to destroy any infectious microorganisms that do invade the body.
 Allergies are caused by an inappropriate response to a substance which would usually be considered harmless.
 In an allergic animal, the immune system overreacts to the substance and mounts an immune response against it.